NethermindEth/Forta-Agents/Umee-Bots/High-Gas-Use/README.md

 ### Kovan Testnet (PoC)

-In order to check the results, uncomment the lines indicated in `src/agent.config.ts`, set a Kovan testnet RPC (e.g.
-`https://kovan.poa.network`) as `jsonRpcUrl` in your `forta.config.json` file and run:
+In order to check the results, uncomment the lines indicated in `src/agent.config.ts`, set a trace-enabled Kovan testnet RPC as both `jsonRpcUrl` and `traceRpcUrl` in your `forta.config.json` file and run:

 Medium severity: